Sandigan eyes quicker disposition of cases in 2017

 Tang confirmed that the two new divisions helped in speeding up the Sandiganbayan’s disposition of cases.

-In 2015, former President Benigno Aquino 3rd signed into law a measure which aimed to expedite the resolution of cases at the Sandiganbayan by adding two court divisions with three justices each, among other changes.
-REINA TOLENTINO
+In 2015, then president Benigno Aquino 3rd signed into law a measure that aimed to expedite the resolution of cases at the Sandiganbayan by adding two court divisions with three justices each, among other changes.